Free SPSS Alternatives: An Overview (2026)

 5. Export APA-formatted results directly to your paper or dissertation.

-This is a significant advantage over IBM SPSS, which has a history of limited Mac support, version compatibility issues on macOS, and requires a separate Mac license.
+Yes.
+DataStatPro works on Mac because it is 100% browser-based.
+It runs identically on Mac, Windows, Linux, iOS, and Android without any installation or Mac-specific compatibility issues.
+IBM SPSS has a history of limited Mac support, version compatibility problems on macOS, and requires a separate Mac license.

 Yes.
 DataStatPro supports all of the following statistical tests — the same tests available in IBM SPSS Base: